meantaraa/html-elements-testing/README.md

 - Form Elements: Inputs, buttons, and selectors.
 - Table Elements: Basic table structure with captions.
 # Usage
 Simply open the index.html file in your browser to view the demo.
+You can explore different sections like text, media, and forms to see how each element works.